Menstrual Cycle Health

 Heavy blood loss

-The symptoms of heavy periods vary from one person to another.
+The symptoms of heavy periods and menstrual cycle health vary from one person to another.
 The simple definition is if your heavy bleeding is impacting your life, you have heavy periods.
-Don’t plan your life round your periods, go and see your GP.
+Don’t plan your life around your periods, go and see your GP.
 Read more about the symptoms of heavy periods here.

 There are many causes of heavy periods, including fibroids, polyps and hormonal imbalances.
 In rare cases, the cause is attributed to a bleeding disorder or another medical condition.
 In 60% of cases, no clear cause can be identified.
 Read more about heavy bleeding here.